Hark the Herald Angel Sing

 Well, maybe it is because it is important that the church communicate to the world that we don’t handle disagreements the same way that the world handles them, we’re able to find common ground and agree to work in harmony with one another.
 I love what Paul does and what he doesn’t do.

 First of all, he doesn’t take sides.
-He doesn’t say, "Syntyche is right and Euodia is wrong.
-So you get out of here, Euodia."
-He doesn’t do that.
+He doesn’t say, Syntyche is right and Euodia is wrong.
+So Euodia you better get in line or you have to get out of here.

-Secondly, he doesn’t pull rank.
-He doesn’t say, "I’m the apostle here and therefore I say if you two don’t agree, you’re both out of here."
+Secondly, he doesn’t pull rank and say, I’m the apostle here and you had better do what I say and agree or you both have to get out of here.

-Now there is nothing Satan would rather do than to divide this church.
-Because if he can do that, then he can cripple us so we can’t get out the good news about Jesus.
+Now there is nothing Satan would love more than to divide this church.
+Because you know all too well that when he does that he can cripple us so we can’t get out the good news about Jesus.
 We must pledge to one another and to God that we’ll not allow ourselves to be used as pawns in the hand of Satan to divide His church.